ASUCICREPO/chandler-pd/README.md

 # 🎉 Congratulations!!

 Your **Chandler PD Dashboard** has been successfully deployed!
-You can now explore your chatbot and start using it for breast cancer awareness and support.
+You can now explore your dashboard and start using it to enhance road safety initiatives throughout Chandler!!